Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 # Configure Hekate

+## Partition SD card and create emuMMC

+1. select `emuMMC` in Hekate.
+2. then go to `Create emuMMC`.
+3. select `SD Partition`.
+4. then click on Continue and then on OK.
+5. select the bars for 'emuMMC' to Full so that your system is completely copied to it (since CFW runs separately from the normal system).
+6. you can also reserve memory for Android and Linux if you want to install that.
+7. then go to `Next Step` and then `Start` and confirm everything else to continue.
+The SD card will be partitioned.
+8. go to `Create emuMMC` again and then to `SD Partition` and select Part 1.

 ## Backup the NAND

 1. close the launch window at the top right after you have set the date